Carmine is a vinifera cross variety that you will

 into an unbelievably easy drinking wine (those shouldn't be cellared more than a year or two).

-Other years the monster tannins can be quite rough those might cellar well for several years.
+Other years the monster tannins can be quite rough and those wines might cellar well for

+several years.
 Then there are those in between finishes.
-Experience will dictate how long you should
+Experience will dictate how long

-hold the wine.
-One of our winemakers has made Carmine almost
+you should hold the wine.
+One of our winemakers has made Carmine

-every year since the first crop and could write this part better than I. If tannins get
+almost every year since the first crop and could write this part better than I. If

-the best of you, fine with gelatin to reduce the harshness caused by excessive tannin.
+tannins get the best of you, fine with gelatin to reduce the harshness caused by excessive

 Culturally the buds are quite winter tender, a bit better than Cabernet